 The MDF777 scores highly on its accurate auscultation of heart, lung and blood pressure sounds.
 An impressive range for an instrument of this price point.

 The diaphragm is sealed by the non-chill diaphragm retaining ring.
 Not only does this provide an increased level of comfort for the patient, but it also helps ensure secure acoustic transmission.

-The stethoscope also has an extra-large bell (this too is crowned with non-chill bell ring).
+The stethoscope also has an extra-large bell (this too is crowned with a non-chill bell ring).
 A result is a tool that provides increased acoustical amplification, while at the same time able to isolate low-frequency sounds such as the murmur of mitral stenosis, for example.

 The overall build quality is pleasing too.
 The stainless steel Dual-Head Chestpiece and full rotation Acoustic Valve Stem are precisely machined.
 This is a stethoscope designed to withstands the knocks and scrapes of everyday use.